AlexVCS/100-days-of-code/log.md

 ### Day 93: February 2nd, 2021

 **Today's Progress**: Got that validation example done.
 Looking at Mad Libzz to apply what I've learned.
-Beggining to make changes.
+Begining to make changes.
 Started a Go Crash Course from Traversy Media.
 It's a great way to learn more of Golang's basic structure and further ingrain fundamentals I've picked up.

 **Thoughts** Gotta go(lang)!

+**Link(s) to work**: N/A (for now)

+### Day 94: February 3rd, 2021

+**Today's Progress**: Got on a call with friends to discuss React validation with arrays.
+We took code I wrote that had state variables set to empty strings and conditionally rendered errors and rewrote them as array based state variables + errors.
+It was a good way for me to see the difference in how those are written (now to recreate it on my own).
+Continued the Go Crash Course.

+**Thoughts** Keep it going and do yo best dawg.

+**Link(s) to work**: N/A (for now)

+### Day 95: February 4th, 2021

+**Today's Progress**: Began building my new React form.
+Hopped on freeCodeCamp and finished the ES6 exericses.
+It's nice to go back to fundamentals every now and again.

+**Thoughts** Tired but I'm out here coding like I do everyday!

 **Link(s) to work**: N/A (for now)